Refactor Workflows

 Use: Be sure you are working in a folder where you want the new package components to live.
-Type the following prompt into AI, substituting for your file xxx.R and desired base name yyy
+Type the following prompt into AI, substituting for [basename].R and [workflow]

 Goal: Refactor a workflow into a modular R package structure.